thisismitch/ama_moderator/README.md

 ## Need to Implement

-- Add email domain validation to user model (allow restricting to a particular domain)
 - My Votes - List of questions voted on by a user (filter by all,up,down), (sort by timestamp, popularity)
 - My Questions - List of questions asked by a user (sort by timestamp, popularity)
 - Event stats/summary